49+ Awesome Raspberry Pi Projects

 For this project, we will be showing you how to setup and configure a Raspberry Pi NextCloud Server, this can act as your own personal "cloud" storage system.
 As time goes on the protection of your own privacy with 3rd party companies becomes harder and harder.
 This...read more

 In this tutorial we will be going through the steps on how to setup a basic Raspberry Pi TOR Access Point.
 Before you get started with this tutorial you must of already completed our wireless access point tutorial as this tutorial is an extension of that.
 In this...read more

 In this tutorial, we will be setting up a Raspberry Pi email notifier that makes use of the Sense Hat, it will make use of the LED Matrix to display a visual notification of the status of your email.
 This is a good project to use alongside the sense HAT weather...read more

 If you’re looking for more beginner Raspberry Pi projects then be sure to check out the page on it.
-The projects are pretty easy to complete requiring very little coding and terminal interaction.
-The intermediate and advanced tutorials however will require a fair bit of programing, Linux commands and also possibly the use of GPIO pins.
+The projects are pretty easy to complete requiring minimal coding and terminal interaction.
+The intermediate and advanced tutorials, however, will need a fair bit of programming, Linux commands and also possibly the use of GPIO pins.

-If you’re looking at pimping your Pi out or just looking at buying a Pi then be sure to check out the Raspberry Pi accessories page.
-These accessories are a great way to both increase functionality and make your Pi look awesome.
+If you’re looking at pimping your Pi out or just looking at buying a Pi, then be sure to check out the Raspberry Pi accessories page.
+These accessories are a great way to both increased functionality and make your Pi look awesome.

 I also take a look at Pi kits such as the kano kit.
-This kit is great if you’re interested in getting kids into coding.
-It takes them through the steps of putting together the Pi and also how to code in Linux.
+This package is excellent if you’re interested in getting kids into coding.
+It will take them through the steps of putting together the Pi and also how to code in Linux.
 It also has plenty of interactive games that you can play through.

 I hope you enjoy all the Raspberry Pi projects on this page, be sure to check back in the future as I have many more projects on the way.